JiaziChen111/Ch_Synthetic/README.md

 Commands that generate specific results in the paper are indicated with comments in the code.

 The paths of directories are defined using the Unix convention (i.e. forward slash).
-Windows, in contrast, uses backslash; thus, an error may appear if the files are executed in a Windows machine.
+Windows, in contrast, uses a backslash; thus, an error may appear if the files are executed in a Windows machine.
 The user would just need to modify them where appropriate; this should only happen in executable .sh files because the codes in Matlab were written to be independent of the platform used.

 On reproducibility of empirical research, see:
 - TIER protocol (http://www.projecttier.org/tier-protocol/)